• Home

 Conclusion: Catholicism was not the leading purveyor of Christmas traditions.

 1. A thorough reading of the Wikipedia article, which is well-sourced, shows many conflicting beginnings for Christmas celebrations.
 A prominent theme in the report is the worldwide trajectory of celebrations of Christmas.
-Today, the traditions hobbled and wobbled through history and today are celebrated in their current form.
-We marvel at the sticking power of the Gospel contained in the birth of Christ to a predominantly gentile world.
-Is this God ordained for the opportunity to share the Gospel with the church?
+Today, the traditions hobbled and wobbled through history; today, they are celebrated in their current form.
+We marvel at the sticking power of the Gospel in Christ's birth to a predominantly gentile world.
+Is this God ordained for the opportunity to share the Gospel with the lost and religious?
 We think so.
 Or are some who focus on getting people not to celebrate the birth of Christ missing an opportunity for the Gospel?
 Yes.

 3. What about the "Christmas tree is pagan"?
-No. Some will point to Jeremiah 10 as proof that Christmas trees as pagan.
+No. Some will point to Jeremiah 10 as proof that Christmas trees are pagan.
 However, a contextual reading of scripture shows this is false, and one must "read into" the scripture that the Christmas tree is pagan.
 Besides, the Christmas tree is relatively recent in its current form.
+Jeremiah 10 is about the making of an idol and then worshipping wood.
 We are serious about interpreting scripture correctly instead of twisting scripture.

 4. Are we celebrating a pagan holiday today?
-No. Regardless of historical narratives by anti-Christmas, anti-birth of Christ people, they are not presenting the history correctly.
-The nearness of the celebration of the birth of Christ to ancient pagan holidays has no bearing on our celebration today.
+No. Regardless of historical narratives by anti-Christmas, anti-birth of Christ people, they need to present the history correctly.
+The nearness of the celebration of the birth of Christ to ancient pagan holidays has no bearing on our celebration today or then.

-5. What about the mistletoe, yule log, etc. didn't the pagans use them?
+5. Didn't the pagans use mistletoe, yule log, etc.?
 But what about today?
-Are they used to worshiping deities?
-No. Valentine's day was a horrible pagan festival, and the Christians turned it into a worldwide romance day.
+Are they used to worship deities?
+No. Valentine's Day was a horrible pagan festival, and the Christians turned it into a worldwide romance day.
 Believe me; if I find a mistletoe and my wife is under it, she will get kissed!

-6. Could the celebration of Christmas give us the one-month opportunity each year to share the Good News of Jesus Christ and what He has done for all of humanity?
-Is the entire world's focus on Christ at this time of the year a gift from God for the Gospel?
+6. Could the celebration of Christmas give us the one-month opportunity each year to share the Good News of Jesus Christ and what He has done for all of humanity because it is a conversation opener?
 We think so.
-Indeed, today, the mix of consumerism (AKA Santa Claus) can take people's eyes off Christ, but our job is to bring them back to the salvation message of the Gospel.
+Santa Claus) can take people's eyes off Christ, but our job is to bring them back to the salvation message of the Gospel.
 Will you join us?

 7. William Federer's video has an excellent history of Christmas traditions from ancient times to today.